mmbman/Katagiri/1986-10-31-Tiantai-Buddhism-Talk-1.md

 The second one is the wisdom of [a] bodhisattva.
 A bodhisattva can handle the phenomenal existence properly and deeply, nurturing and cultivating the seed of the way, which guides all sentient beings to the truth of emptiness.
 That is bodhisattva wisdom, so-called the way-seed wisdom.

-And the third one is *unity of all-knowing and the way-seed wisdom*, which is [...] the wisdom of the Tathagata, which guides the people to [...] neither depend on all-knowing nor depend on the way-seed wisdom.
+And the third one is *unity of all-knowing and the way-seed wisdom*, which is [...] the wisdom of the Tathāgata, which guides the people to [...] neither depend on all-knowing nor depend on the way-seed wisdom.
 And nevertheless, people's life is based on all-knowing wisdom and also the way-seed wisdom.
 But they don't depend on, they don't attach to either one of them.
 Their life [is] completely alive, [free].

 That is the three wisdoms.
 Those observations of the world through the three wisdoms can work in *one mind*. *One mind* means, if you say *emptiness*, the rest of the two, *middle way* and also *provisional existence* can be included.
 If you see human life in terms of the *middle way*, I think *emptiness* and also *provisional existence* can be included.
 So, all one.